-Dad knifed in neck with daughter in lap; transient charged
+Transient charged with stabbing man to death at restaurant

 VENTURA, Calif.
 (AP) — A homeless man has been charged with murder in the death of a California father who was stabbed in the neck as his 5-year-old daughter sat in his lap in a crowded beachside steakhouse.

-The Ventura County District Attorney’s Office says 49-year-old Jamal Jackson was charged Friday with premeditated, first-degree murder.
+The Ventura County district attorney’s office says 49-year-old Jamal Jackson was charged Friday with first-degree murder.
+It’s unclear if he has a lawyer to speak on his behalf.

-Prosecutor Richard Simon says 35-year-old Anthony Mele and his wife were eating dinner with their daughter Wednesday night at Aloha Steakhouse in Ventura.
+Prosecutors say 35-year-old Anthony Mele and his wife were eating dinner with their daughter Wednesday night at Aloha Steakhouse in Ventura.

-The girl was sitting in her father’s lap when Simon says Jackson walked up and stabbed Mele in the neck.
+The girl was sitting in her father’s lap when prosecutors say Jackson walked up and stabbed Mele in the neck.

 Most Read Nation & World Stories